PaulSchweizer/flowpipe/flowpipe-for-vfx-pipelines.md

 **Planning and Coordination**

-Thinking about the seolution to a problem in a graph-like fashion is a helpful approach in a lot of situations.
+Thinking about the solution to a problem in a graph-like fashion is a helpful approach in a lot of situations.
 Since flowpipe naturally supports this approach, the planning phase can oftentimes be mapped more or less directly to a flowpipe graph.
 This helps to reason about the implementation, not only with other developers but also with non-technical people!

 **Render Farm**